visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

      [0.
 0.20180537 0.20180535 0.        ]
      [0.
 0. 0.
 0.        ]]]

-The number of values is so small because I picked an image size of 4x3 pixels to demonstrate this.
+The number of values is so small because I picked an image size of 4x3 pixels and 2 energy groups to demonstrate this.